MaciejWislowski/Pong/README.md

 Update 0.54

-- Improved performance on Safari and IE11 browsers
+- Added possibility to play on IOS;
+- Added personalisation of the player;
+- Changed initial screen;

 ------------------------------------------------------------------------------------------------